-Tamara is a transplant to Fort Worth, and was born and raised in the pine forest of East Texas in the small town of New Boston.
-Tamara and her family enjoy hosting friends and family in their home in the beautiful Colonial Hills neighborhood near TCU.
-She stays busy as a Tanglewood mom to her elementary-aged son, a board member of the PTA at McLean Middle School, and a member of a USTA tennis team at Colonial Country Club.
+A native Texan, Tamara is new to Fort Worth, moving here when her husband, Daniel, became Dean of TCU’s Neeley School of Business.
+Tamara stays busy as a Tanglewood mom to her elementary-aged son, a board member of the PTA at McLean 6th Grade Center where her elder son attends, and a member of a USTA tennis team at Colonial Country Club.

 - Juris Doctor - University of Oklahoma School of Law, 2001